MaaAssistantArknights/MaaAssistantArknights/docs/en-us/protocol/remote-control-schema.md

         },
         {
             "id": "b353c469-b902-4357-bd8f-d133199eea31",   // A unique uuid, used in the same way as above.
-            "type": "HeartBeat",                            // "Heartbeat" task, the task will immediately return the current ‘sequential task’ queue in the task is executing as the Payload, if there is currently no task execution, return the empty string.
+            "type": "HeartBeat",                            // "Heartbeat" task, the task will immediately return the current "sequential task" queue in the task is executing as the Payload, if there is currently no task execution, return the empty string.
         },
     ],
     ...     // If you have other uses for this endpoint, you can add other return values of your own, but MAA will only read tasks.